j-river1/LandscapeCoffeeYield/README.md

 | Dynamic World         | Sentinel-2            | 10m        | Near-real-time (NRT) Land Use/Land Cover (LULC) dataset.
 Includes class probabilities and label information for nine classes. |
 | MCD12Q1.061           | MODIS Terra and Aqua  | 500m       | MODIS Land Cover Type Yearly Global dataset at 500m resolution. |

-Due to plot analysis, the MO is suit for this case.
-For this, we have the following options:
+Based on the plot analysis, the MODIS is suitable for this case.
+For this we have the following options:

 1. **LC_Type1 (Annual IGBP classification):**
    - Classes include various types of forests, shrublands, grasslands, wetlands, croplands, urban areas, and more.